MarufZak/study-logs/nodejs-design-patterns/README.md

   ```

 Pattern of decorator is widely used, and examples include plugins for LevelUP, Fastify web app framework, json-socket library and many others.

+#### Difference from Proxy

+These 2 are sometimes interchangeable tools, and even names are used interchangeably sometimes.
+In JavaScript, where types are dynamic, the differences might be blurry.
+It is more obvious in statically typed languages.